 Lower Canyon: typically 138 river miles * These trips require a strenuous hike into the canyon.

 Lower canyon trips start with a hike down the Bright Angel Trail to Phantom Ranch Boat Beach (river mile 87) or Pipe Creek Beach (river mile 89) and typically go to Diamond Creek (river mile 225), but some take out at Whitmore Wash or Pearce Ferry.
 These trips require a hike into the canyon which is roughly 10 miles of trail with a vertical mile of elevation loss.
-Sometimes you can get a mule to carry your gear in, but mule service sells out quickly, so be prepared to hike in your gear if you book this trip type.
 People often assume that hiking in is easier, but be aware that it is very hard on your knees, ankles, hips, and back.
 Your muscles will likely be sore the first few days of your river trip, so the epic side hikes can be a bit more challenging due to fatigue.

 Western Canyon: 91 river miles